caoash/4336-WCMHealth-Dummy/README.md

 ## New Features
 - Added functionality to process the input dummy data
-- Added functionality to enter parameters
+- Added threshold for decision-making algorithm

 ## Bug Fixes